 Meditation is something almost everyone agrees is a good practice for quietening the mind and connecting with our deeper selves.
-We all know that running around busy all the time is not the right way to live, but that’s how we are nowadays.
+We all know that being busy all the time is not the right way to live, but that’s how we are nowadays.

-Meditation has many benefits, it relieves stress, anxiety, and even depression, as learning to shift the focus from your mind to your heart brings greater inner peace and happiness.
+Meditation has many benefits, it relieves stress, anxiety, and even depression.
+Learning to shift the focus from your mind to your heart brings greater inner peace and happiness.

 But, how does meditation help us to experience inner peace and happiness?
-It helps us in that it shows us that it is possible to move out of our unhealthy moods or states of mind.
+It helps because it moves us out of our bad moods.

 In meditation, you are moving from the mind to the heart.
 The heart in the Bible is referred to as the centre point of stability, but it is also the point of life.
 (Fr.
 Laurence Freeman)